 In addition, user demand for internet content may also shift over time.
 Currently, internet users appear to have significant demand for multimedia acceleration, online games and online streaming services, and we expect such demand to continue.
 However, we cannot assure you that the behavior of internet users will not change in the future.
 If we do not upgrade our services in response to changes in user demand in an effective and timely manner, the number of our users and advertisers may decrease.
 Furthermore, changes in technologies and user demand may require substantial capital expenditures in product development and infrastructure.
 To further expand our user base and offer our users a wider range of access points, we are expanding our business to mobile devices in part through potentially pre-installed acceleration products in mobile phones.
-In addition, we are continually developing and upgrading products and services and seeking strategic cooperation with hardware manufacturers such as smartphone makers, which may require significant resources from us.
-If our innovations cannot respond to the needs of our users or if our users are not attracted to our upgraded or new products and services, we may not be able to maintain or expand our user base, and our business, results of operations and prospects may be materially and adversely affected.
+In addition, we are continually developing and upgrading products and services, including our cloud computing project, which is expected to utilize the idle capacity of our users, and seeking strategic cooperation with hardware manufacturers such as smartphone makers, which may require significant resources from us.
+However, if we are not able to perfect our new technologies or to achieve the intended results or if our innovations cannot respond to the needs of our users or if our users are not attracted to our upgraded or new products and services, we may not be able to maintain or expand our user base, and our business, results of operations and prospects may be materially and adversely affected.